Venice: Flooding and sea level rise

-According to a spokesman for the FAI:
+According to a spokesman for the National Trust of Italy (Fondo Ambiente Italiano):

 Mose is a pharaonic project that should have cost €800m [£675m] but will cost at least €7bn [£6bn].
 If the barriers are closed at only 90 cm of high water, most of St Mark's will be flooded anyway; but if closed at very high levels only, then people will wonder at the logic of spending such sums on something that didn't solve the problem.
 And pressure will come from the cruise ships to keep the gates open.

 On 13 November 2019, Venice was flooded when waters peaked at 1.87 m, the highest tide since 1966 (1.94 m).
 More than 80% of the city was covered by water, which damaged cultural heritage sites, including more than 50 churches, leading to tourists cancelling their visits.
 The planned flood barrier would have prevented this incident according to various sources, including Marco Piana, the head of conservation at St Mark's Basilica.
 The mayor promised that work on the flood barrier would continue, and the Prime Minister announced that the government would be accelerating the project.

 The city's mayor, Luigi Brugnaro, blamed the floods on climate change.
 The chambers of the Regional Council of Veneto began to be flooded around 10 pm, two minutes after the council rejected a plan to combat global warming.
 One of the effects of climate change is sea level rise which causes an increase in frequency and magnitude of floodings in the city.
 A Washington Post report provided a more thorough analysis:"The sea level has been rising even more rapidly in Venice than in other parts of the world.
 At the same time, the city is sinking, the result of tectonic plates shifting below the Italian coast.
 Those factors together, along with the more frequent extreme weather events associated with climate change, contribute to floods."

 Henk Ovink, an expert on flooding, told CNN that, while environmental factors are part of the problem, "historic floods in Venice are not only a result of the climate crisis but poor infrastructure and mismanagement".

 The government of Italy committed to providing 20 million euros in funding to help the city repair the most urgent aspects although Brugnaro's estimate of the total damage was "hundreds of millions" to at least 1 billion euros.

 On 3 October 2020, the MOSE was activated for the first time in response to a predicted high tide event, preventing some of the low-lying parts of the city (in particular the Piazza San Marco) from being flooded.